spread-ai/docs-comments/docs/module-4/understanding-graphql-mutations.md

 Published changes can be fetched with queries to the dataset, but unpublished changes need a query that reads changesets to fetch.
 In a more advanced course, we will cover the difference - but in this course we will only apply changes to changesets.

-For example, a GraphQL mutation for creating asoftware module with the name `LIDAR` looks like the following:
+For example, a GraphQL mutation for creating a software module with the name `LIDAR` looks like the following:

 <div class='grid' markdown>